 SSH username: bitnami

-How to start or stop the servers?
+How to start or stop the services?

 How to create a full backup of GitLab?

 To prevent possible issues it is strongly recommended to keep a copy of the /etc/gitlab directory in a safe place.
 It is very important that you have, at least, a copy of these files:

 /etc/gitlab/gitlab.rb: contains the configuration parameters of the application.

 /etc/gitlab/gitlab-secrets.json: contains the database encryption keys to protect sensitive data in the SQL database.

 |NOTE: It is very important to store the files above in different places.
 Separating the configuration backup from the application backup reduces the chance of losing or having stolen both your encrypted application data and the keys needed to decrypt it.|